Myong J. Joun

-Myong Jin Joun (born 1971) is an American lawyer and jurist serving as an associate judge of the Boston Municipal Court.
-He is the nominee to serve as a United States district judge of the United States District Court for the District of Massachusetts.
+Myong Jin Joun (born 1971) is an American lawyer serving as a United States district judge of the United States District Court for the District of Massachusetts.
+He previously served as an associate judge of the Boston Municipal Court.

 Education

 Joun earned a Bachelor of Arts degree from the University of Massachusetts Boston in 1994 and a Juris Doctor from the Suffolk University Law School in 1999.